Dsutherland899/Dsutherland899/README.md

 -->
 I'm David, an Account Manager based in London.

-I enjoy working on databases and conduction data analysis, evere since I got a chance to study Machine Learning, Customer Relationship Management and Marketing Analytics during my time at Imperial College Business School.
+I enjoy working on databases and conduction data analysis, evere since I got a chance to study Machine Learning, Customer Relationship Management and Marketing Analytics during my time at Imperial College Business School and previosu work experience.

 The main languages I use are SQL and Pyhton, while creating visualistions in PowerBI.